na-na-hi/renget/archive/hn3bd.md

 2. Consolidating Events

 The further you go, the more events you pile up.
 Try to find sections within your roleplay where you can consolidate all the events.
 For example, once a day passes in the roleplay, erase the events and roll them into 1-3 events instead.
 Do this for every day, and then combine and combine them as time passes.
 With this method, you can go anywhere.
 You will reach a limit at some point, but it's still a lot further than what you could normally achieve, considering you only have 3.2k context.
+And if you're using a model with even more context, that's good.

+Try to consolidate past events as much as possible.

 At the end of this guide, I will put an example of everything.